uncomplexlearning/a-level/markdown/cs.md

 #### Static data structures:

-- fixed size determined at compilation
+- Fixed size determined at compilation
-  - thus inefficient if more memory is assigned than is needed
+  - ...so they are inefficient if more memory is assigned than is needed
-- stored contiguously in memory
+- Stored contiguously in memory
-- does not require pointers to be stored
+- Does not require pointers to be stored

 #### Dynamic data structures:

-- change in size during runtime
+- Changes in size during runtime
   - utilises pointers and allocates memory from the heap
-- data is stored across memory locations
+- Data is stored across memory locations
-- pointers have to be stored with the data in memory to point to the next element
+- Pointers have to be stored with the data in memory to point to the next element

 ## 2.2 Queues